GDPR Compliance

 - Consent: You have provided explicit consent

-- Legal Obligation: We are required by law to process the data
+Legal Obligation: We are required by law to process

 Transferring Data Outside the EEA